Credeau/credeau-docs/docs/products/mobileforge/index.md

 3. Robust data syncing
 4. The combined use of MongoDB and PostgreSQL for optimized storage and profiling operations

+> ⚠️ Note!
+>
+> The MobileForge platform,
+>
+> 1. receives authentication keys, and
+> 2. shares API usage information
+>
+> with the Credeau servers.
+This information is used for billing and compliance purposes.
+>
+> Apart from these, no other data point leaves the institution's premises, ensuring complete data privacy.

 ## Components

 The MobileForge solution can be broken down into 2 major pipelines, where each is composed of modular services that can be independently scaled and deployed.